 “Research shows that lack of trust is the biggest barrier to consumers’ trying out a sharing-economy service.”

 “More than a third of people polled in the US and UK have never used a sharing-economy service because of concerns about personal safety and fears that their possessions will be damaged or lost.”

 Here is a selection of the coverage they achieved:

-Veridu leveraged their earned and owned media surrounding the survey activity to maximise the impact of the survey results:
+Veridu leveraged their earned and owned media surrounding the survey activity to maximize the impact of the survey results: